ballerina-platform/module-ballerinax-googleapis.drive/modules/listener/README.md

 }
 ```

-2. If listener should listen for changes only in a specifc folder, specify the folder Id in `ListenerConfiguration`.
+2. If the listener should listen for changes only in a specific folder, specify the folder Id in `ListenerConfiguration`.

 ```
     listen:ListenerConfiguration configuration = {